Azure/bicep-types-az/generated/servicefabric/microsoft.servicefabric/2018-02-01/types.md

 * **reverseProxyCertificate**: [CertificateDescription](#certificatedescription): Describes the certificate details.
 * **reverseProxyCertificateCommonNames**: [ServerCertificateCommonNames](#servercertificatecommonnames): Describes a list of server certificates referenced by common name that are used to secure the cluster.
 * **upgradeDescription**: [ClusterUpgradePolicy](#clusterupgradepolicy): Describes the policy used when upgrading the cluster.
-* **upgradeMode**: 'Automatic' | 'Manual': The upgrade mode of the cluster when new Service Fabric runtime version is available.
+* **upgradeMode**: 'Automatic' | 'Manual' | string: The upgrade mode of the cluster when new Service Fabric runtime version is available.

   - Automatic - The cluster will be automatically upgraded to the latest Service Fabric runtime version as soon as it is available.
   - Manual - The cluster will not be automatically upgraded to the latest Service Fabric runtime version.
 The cluster is upgraded by setting the **clusterCodeVersion** property in the cluster resource.